High Alert in Chania: Rising Tensions in the Middle East Spark Fear at Souda Bay

 1. Saudi Arabia: One battery is currently leased to Saudi Arabia, operated by Greek personnel.

-2. Major Cities: Several batteries provide air cover for Athens and Thessaloniki.
+2. Major Cities: One battery each provides air coverage for Athens and Thessaloniki.

-3. Critical Infrastructure: The remaining units are positioned to protect high-value targets and maritime borders.
+3. Critical Infrastructure: The remaining units are positioned to protect high-value targets and maritime borders (two at Souda Bay, one on Karpathos).

 As the geopolitical landscape in the Middle East remains volatile, the arrival of the Patriot missiles in Karpathos signals Greece’s commitment to maintaining stability and security in the Eastern Mediterranean.